edgeengineer/bp7/README.md

 - **Scheduled and Opportunistic Connectivity**: Takes advantage of both planned and unplanned connection opportunities
 - **Cross-Platform Support**: Works on macOS, iOS, and tvOS
 - **Swift 6 Native**: Built with the latest Swift language features
+- **Swift Concurrency Support**: Built with the latest Swift concurrency features

 ## Installation